-Human Relations Principle #15: Let the other person do a great deal of the talking.
+Human Relations Principle #16: Let the other person feel that the idea is his or hers.

-(This is the fifteenth in a series of articles where I will encapsulate each of Dale Carnegie’s timeless, life-changing principles for dealing with people.
+(This is the sixteenth in a series of articles where I will encapsulate each of Dale Carnegie’s timeless, life-changing principles for dealing with people.
 (Adapted from How to Win Friends and Influence People.))*

 The best way to convert a person to an idea is to plant it in their mind casually, but so as to interest them in it—so as to get them thinking about it on their own account.

 No one likes to feel that he or she is being sold something or told to do a thing.
 We much prefer to feel that we are buying of our own accord or acting on our own ideas.
 We like to be consulted about our wishes, our wants, our thoughts.

 Don’t you have much more faith in ideas that you discover for yourself than in ideas that are handed to you on a silver platter?
 If so, isn’t it bad judgment to try to ram your opinions down the throats of other people?
 Isn’t it wiser to make suggestions—and let the other person think out the conclusion?

 Sage Advice on Leadership from Lao-tse

 Lao-tse, a Chinese sage, said, Read more